mozilla/treeherder/docs/submitting_data.rst

 Resultset Collections
 ^^^^^^^^^^^^^^^^^^^^^

-Resultset collections contain meta data associated with a github pull request or a push to mercurial or any event that requires tests to be run on a repository.
+Resultset collections contain meta data associated with a GitHub pull request or a push to mercurial or any event that requires tests to be run on a repository.
 The most critical part of each resultset is the `revision`.
 This is used as an identifier to associate test job data with.
 This is the